-If you suspect that your child may have an ASD, schedule an appointment with his/her primary care physician as soon as possible.
-Explain your concerns to the receptionist when you call to book it so your doctor will can allocate proper time for your appointment.
+If you suspect that your child may have an ASD, schedule an appointment with his/her/their primary care physician as soon as possible.
+Explain your concerns to the receptionist when you call to book so your doctor can allocate proper time for your appointment.

 TAP welcomes calls from parents and caregivers of all children at risk for ASD or any developmental disability.
 Our Family Support team can help to connect you to resources, diagnosticians, and other useful services to get you information on your child's development.

 If your child is under 36 months schedule and appointment with Early Intervention.
 Parent's can self refer and call an EI site without prior approval.
 EI will provide a comprehensive screening to determine eligibility.
 Once approved, EI will begin services based on the screening and evaluation outcomes up to 36 months when the child will transition to pre-school.

 It’s important to understand that although there is no cure for ASD, research demonstrates that obtaining early intervention treatment services can lead to better outcomes for your child.
 The sooner you obtain an accurate diagnosis, the sooner you will be able to understand your child’s needs and develop appropriate plans to address them.